Last Updated: APRIL 2021

 Sat navs, cars and the law can often be a grey and confusing area.
-Particularly now that more than ever, people are opting to use their phones to navigate them to their destination.
+Particularly now that more than ever, people are opting to use their phones to navigate to their destination.
 This means there is added confusion with the strict mobile phone laws in place.
-It can be so unclear, even the police are getting it wrong at times.

 That’s why we’ve created this handy guide to help you make sure you’re following the law.
 You may even be surprised at what you didn’t know.